 - Cheating includes, but is not limited to, giving or receiving unauthorized assistance in taking quizzes or examinations; using inappropriate or unallowable sources during an examination or in preparing course assignments; obtaining or distributing tests or other academic information without permission; or falsifying data or any official college record.
-See also Instructor's syllabus. - Plagiarism includes, but is not limited to, using by direct quotation or paraphrases the words or material of another person without properly crediting the author; presenting ideas or creations of another as one's own without consent or appropriate attribution. - 3.
-Deliberate alteration or destruction of the academic work or intellectual property of another member of the College community. - B. Non-Academic Misconduct (Dean of Student Affairs' Office) - Misuse of documents or identification.
-Any forgery, alteration or misuse of documents or records; knowingly furnishing false information, written or spoken, to the College and its staff members; or withholding of necessary information in connection with a student's record or status.
+See also Instructor's syllabus. - 2.
+Plagiarism includes, but is not limited to, using by direct quotation or paraphrases the words or material of another person without properly crediting the author; presenting ideas or creations of another as one's own without consent or appropriate attribution, failing to accurately document information, wording, or visual images obtained on the World Wide Web. - 3.
+Deliberate alteration or destruction of the academic work or intellectual property of another member of the College community. - 4.
+Violating federal copyright laws including unauthorized duplication of copyrighted materials. - B. Non-Academic Misconduct (Associate Vice President/Dean of Student Affairs' Office) - Misuse of documents or identification.
+Any forgery, alteration or misuse of documents or records; knowingly furnishing false information, written or spoken, to the College and its staff members; or withholding of necessary information in connection with a student's record or status. - 2.
+Intentionally, recklessly, or negligently causing physical harm to any person on College property or at College-sponsored functions.
+This includes engaging in any form of fighting.